 Read all reviews

-If you’re travelling late at night, you can always call one of the local radio taxi companies to arrange a pickup.
-The most trusted company in Lisbon is Radio Taxis, that can be reached on +351 218 11 9000, +351 969 53 1660 or +351 919 78 1000.
-Keep in mind that there is an extra charge for using this service.
+If you’re travelling late at night, you can always call one of the Lisbon radio taxi companies to arrange a pickup or pre-book your transfers online.
+The most trusted cab company you can phone in Lisbon is Radio Taxis, which can be reached on +351 218 11 9000, +351 969 53 1660 or +351 919 78 1000.
+Keep in mind that there is an extra charge for using this service and requesting a pickup.

-Whether you’re travelling late at night and want everything to run smoothly, or you simply like to plan and budget your trip before you arrive in a new city, booking your Lisbon taxi in advance is the best way to do it.
-You can secure the best prices, spend less time worrying about transport and more time enjoying your vacation by booking your Lisbon transfer in advance with Welcome Pickups.
+Whether you’re travelling late at night and want everything to run smoothly, or you simply like to plan and budget before you arrive in a new city, booking your Lisbon taxi transfers in advance with Welcome Pickups is the best way to go about it.

-- Make sure that your driver resets his taximeter to the base fare before beginning your journey.
+- Make sure that your driver resets their taximeter to the base fare before you set off.

 - Write down your destination to avoid any miscommunication with the local Lisbon taxi drivers.

-- Receipts have to be provided when asked for by law, however, they are usually handwritten on paper.
+- Receipts have to be provided when asked for by law, however, they are often handwritten on paper.

 CoopTaxis: +351 217 932 756